Charbonnier History, Family Crest & Coats of Arms

 Olivier Charbonneau, born in 1611, married Marie Garnier, born in 1626, at La Rochelle, France.
 They travelled together to the New World in 1659 and settled near Pointe-aux-Trembles.
 In Quebec Olivier worked as a miller and in construction at a water mill.
 They had five children that carried on the distinguished name of Charbonneau in Canada.

-Important Dates for the Charbonnier family
+Early History of the Charbonnier family

 This web page shows only a small excerpt of our Charbonnier research.
 Another 129 words (9 lines of text) covering the years 1070, 1258, 1248, 1509 and 1786 are included under the topic Early Charbonnier History in all our PDF Extended History products and printed products wherever possible.